coder-1304/Apache-Solr-doc/search/solr/beginner/Logging-And-Monitoring/Best-Practices.md

 ## Cluster Health Monitoring

 Monitor the health of the SolrCloud cluster using Solr's built-in cluster status API (`/solr/admin/collections?action=CLUSTERSTATUS`).
 Check the status of individual nodes, shard distribution, and replica status regularly.

-## Audit Logging

-Enable audit logging to track user actions and system activities for security and compliance purposes.
-This can help in detecting unauthorized access or suspicious behavior.

 ## Regular Log Analysis